Painful Feet & Chilblains

 What are the treatments?

-If the chilblains have not broken, you can paint them with a mixture of friar’s balsam and a weak solution of iodine, which your pharmacist may make up for you or an over-the-counter preparation.
-At night, rub some lanolin ointment well into the feet to help retain the heat.
+For chilblains that haven’t broken, you can use a combination of friar’s balsam and a weak solution of iodine, which can be prepared by your pharmacist or purchased over the counter.
+Before bed, massage some lanolin ointment into your feet to retain heat.
+This will provide relief throughout the night.

 How can I prevent them?